yazdipour/text-to-sql-seoss-t5/README.md

 To enable Foreign Keys Serialization, set "schema_serialization_with_foreign_keys" to true and add the corresponding model to the Huggingface fine-tuned model 'elena-soare/bat-fk-base'

-To run the Pre-trained E-commerce model, leave the baseline configurations and set the model name or path to the Huggingface checkpoint 'elena-soare/bat-pre-trained'
+To run the Pre-trained model, leave the baseline configurations and set the model name or path to the Huggingface checkpoint 'elena-soare/bat-pre-trained'

 To enable Schema Augumentation, set "schema_serialization_with_db_description" to true and the corresponding model to the Huggingface fine-tuned model 'elena-soare/docu-t5-large-SD'